PicNet/PicNetML/README.md

 ========
 PicNetML is a .Net wrapper for the [Weka](http://www.cs.waikato.ac.nz/ml/weka/) project.
 It tries to address several shortcomings of Weka:
-* Its not .Net
+* It’s not .Net
-* Some parts of the API could be a little easire to use
+* Some parts of the API could be a little easier to use
 * Working with files other than ARFF can be a little painful

 License